 Guidance: The State should be able to demonstrate upon request its rationale and justification regarding these assurances.
 This section also addresses limitations on payments for certain expenditures and requirements for maintenance of effort.
-8.4.
-The State assures that it has made the following findings with respect to the cost sharing in its plan: (Section 2103(e)) 8.4.1 Cost-sharing does not favor children from higher income families over lower income families.
-(Section 2103(e)(1)(B)) (42 CFR 457.530) 8.4.2 8.4.3 No additional cost-sharing applies to the costs of emergency medical services delivered outside the network.
-(Section 2103(e)(1)(A)) (42 CFR 457.515(f)) defin - MHPAEA X There is no separate accumulation of cumulative financial requirements, as ed in 42 CFR 457.496(a), for mental health and substance abuse disorder benefits compared to cal/surgical benefits.
-(42 CFR 457.496(d)(3)(iii)) 8.4.2 - MHPAEA N/A If applicable, any different levels of financial requirements that are applied to different tiers of prescription drugs are determined based on reasonable factors, regardless of whether a drug is generally prescribed for medical/surgical benefits or mental health/substance use disorder benefits.
-(42 CFR 457.496(d)(3)(ii)(A))

-- 8.4.3- MHPAEA X Cost sharing applied to benefits provided under the State child health plan will remain capped at five percent of the beneficiary's income as required by 42 CFR 457.560 (42 CFR 457.496(d)(3)(i)(D)). - 8.4.4- MHPAEA Does the State apply financial requirements to any mental health or substance use disorder benefits?
+- 8.4.
+The State assures that it has made the following findings with respect to the cost sharing in its plan: (Section 2103(e)) - 8.4.1.
+Cost-sharing does not favor children from higher income families over lower income families.
+(Section 2103(e)(1)(B)) (42 CFR 457.530) - 8.4.2.
+No cost-sharing applies to well-baby and well-child care, including age-appropriate immunizations.
+(Section 2103(e)(2)) (42 CFR 457.520) - 8.4.3 No additional cost-sharing applies to the costs of emergency medical services delivered outside the network.
+(Section 2103(e)(1)(A)) (42 CFR 457.515(f)) - 8.4.1- MHPAEA X There is no separate accumulation of cumulative financial requirements, as defined in 42 CFR 457.496(a), for mental health and substance abuse disorder benefits compared to medical/surgical benefits.
+(42 CFR 457.496(d)(3)(iii)) - 8.4.2- MHPAEA N/A If applicable, any different levels of financial requirements that are applied to different tiers of prescription drugs are determined based on reasonable factors, regardless of whether a drug is generally prescribed for medical/surgical benefits or mental health/substance use disorder benefits.
+(42 CFR 457.496(d)(3)(ii)(A)) - 8.4.3- MHPAEA X Cost sharing applied to benefits provided under the State child health plan will remain capped at five percent of the beneficiary's income as required by 42 CFR 457.560 (42 CFR 457.496(d)(3)(i)(D)). - 8.4.4- MHPAEA Does the State apply financial requirements to any mental health or substance use disorder benefits?
 If yes, specify the classification(s) of benefits in which the State applies financial requirements on any mental health or substance use disorder benefits.